-In order to ensure safety of both children and adults Little Hands will ensure that:
+To ensure safety of both children and adults Little Hands will ensure that:

-All children are supervised by adults at all times and will always be within sight of an adult.
+All children are always supervised and will always be within sight of an adult.

 A book is available at each session for the reporting of any accident or incident which occurs during nursery time.
 Staff will also record any injury noted on a child when arriving at nursery on an existing injuries form, which will be kept with the child's admission form and the parent or carer delivering the child will be asked to countersign the recording.
 Parents are also asked to complete the existing injuries form if they are bringing their child to nursery with an injury.